joehakimrahme/blogstrap/README.md

 * **Readers aren't always visiting in a browser**.

-Blogit puts forward markup languages that emphasise human readability, and serve html only when html is needed.
+Blogstrap puts forward markup languages that emphasise human readability, and serve html only when html is needed.

 * **HTML rendering should be done client-side**.